In regard to energy-efficient HVAC installation in Ocala, there’s fantastic news for your family at tax time.

 - Solar/geothermal energy equipment, like solar electricity, solar water heaters and geothermal heat pumps

 Yes, there’s a lifetime limitation of $500 per home.
-This means if you have used this incentive in previous years, you must decrease any credit you already claimed.
+This means if you have used this incentive in previous years, you must lower any credit you already claimed.

-If you’ve already claimed the top amount, you aren’t eligible for any additional reductions with this expansion.
+If you’ve already claimed the top amount, you aren’t eligible for any additional incentives with this continuation.

 Credit Limits for Particular Units

-Tax reductions are restricted for a few eligible solutions:
+Tax reductions are limited for a few participating solutions:

 - Windows and skylights—$200